Bridge of Orchy railway station: History

-The Train Protection & Warning System was installed in 2003.

 Facilities

 The island platform is only equipped with shelters and bike racks, although there is a car park.
 The only access to the station is via a stepped subway, so there is no step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 Monday to Saturday, Bridge of Orchy has three ScotRail services to Mallaig and three services to Glasgow Queen Street.
 Caledonian Sleeper operate one service each day, each way to Fort William and London Euston (except Saturday nights).
 On Sundays, there are two services northbound to Mallaig and two southbound to Glasgow Queen Street, as well as the Caledonian Sleeper to London Euston.
 This can also be used by regular travellers to and from stations towards Edinburgh, as it is booked to set down at some stations and carries seating coaches as far as Edinburgh.